Halleorchis: Distribution and habitat

-H. aspidogynoides is known only from two populations: one at Belinga in Gabon, and one at Lolodorf in Cameroon.
+Halleorchis aspidogynoides is known only from two populations: one at Belinga in Gabon, and one at Lolodorf in Cameroon.
 A 2017 assessment for the IUCN Red List of Threatened Species estimated the total area of occupancy of this species to be 8 km2.
 It grows at the base of damp rocks in humid forests at altitudes of 850-950 m.

 Description

-H. aspidogynoides is a terrestrial herb.
+Halleorchis aspidogynoides is a terrestrial herb.
 The stem is erect and grows to 34 cm long.
 The leaves are ovate-lanceolate, measuring 10.5 cm long and 2.8 cm wide.
 The scape grows to 23 cm long.
 The inflorescence is a 13 cm spike that carries 50-60 delicate pink flowers.

 Conservation status

-H. aspidogynoides is listed as endangered by the International Union for Conservation of Nature under criteria B2ab(iii), based on its area of occupancy and the small number of locations at which this species is present.
+Halleorchis aspidogynoides is listed as endangered on the International Union for Conservation of Nature's Red List under criteria B2ab(iii), based on its area of occupancy and the small number of locations at which this species is present.
 The two known populations of H. aspidogynoides occur in unprotected areas and are at risk of human disturbance.
 The main threat to the population in Gabon is mining, while the population in Cameroon is threatened by urbanization, agriculture (particularly cocoa farming), and logging.